The best TV antenna

-In addition to considering available signals, determine the directions they come from, which is information also provided by AntennaWeb.org, TVFool.com and similar sites.
+In addition to considering available signals, determine the directions they come from.
+That information is also provided by TVFool.com and similar sites.
 In most places, most signals will come from the same general direction, but there could be signals from other directions that are receivable and desirable.
-In some locales, the best signals might come from a completely unexpected direction, such as transmitters in towns or cities that are farther away, due to nearby topography.
-That's important, because some antennas are highly directional while others receive equally or acceptably well in multiple directions.
+In some locales, the best signals might come from a completely unexpected direction, such as transmitters in towns or cities that are farther away but that come in clearer due to nearby topography.
+That's important, because some antennas are highly directional while others receive signals equally or acceptably well in multiple directions.

 Will an indoor antenna work where you live?
 When considering an indoor antenna, be realistic about what you can receive at your location.
-In analog broadcasting, weaker stations were sometime received with acceptable picture quality as long as you were willing to put up with a touch of static.
-That won't work in digital TV.
+In analog broadcasting, weaker stations were sometimes received with acceptable picture quality as long as you were willing to put up with a touch of static.
+That won't work with digital TV signals.
 Because of the nature of digital signals, you'll either see a terrific picture, a picture that cuts in and out with annoying regularity, or nothing at all.
 If the predictions at AntennaWeb.org or TVFool.com say an indoor antenna won't cut the mustard, it won't.

 Can a television antenna amplifier help?
-While some indoor and outdoor TV antennas include built-in signal amplifiers, you can add an external amplifier to just about any passive or unamplified antenna.
-In fact, the CEA says adding an amplifier to a large directional outdoor television antenna is the surest way to receive violet coded digital TV signals.
+While some TV antennas include built-in signal amplifiers, you can add an external amplifier to just about any passive or unamplified antenna.
+In fact, the CEA says adding an amplifier to a large directional outdoor television antenna is the surest way to receive the weakest signals.